Polypropylene: Molecular structure – tacticity

 The term tacticity describes for polypropylene how the methyl group is oriented in the polymer chain.
 Commercial polypropylene is usually isotactic.
 This article therefore always refers to isotactic polypropylene, unless stated otherwise.
 The tacticity is usually indicated in percent, using the isotactic index (according to DIN 16774).
 The index is measured by determining the fraction of the polymer insoluble in boiling heptane.
 Commercially available polypropylenes usually have an isotactic index between 85 and 95%.
-The tacticity effects the polymers physical properties.
+The tacticity affects the polymer's physical properties.
 As the methyl group is in isotactic propylene consistently located at the same side, it forces the macromolecule in a helical shape, as also found in starch.
 An isotactic structure leads to a semi-crystalline polymer.
-The higher the isotacticity (the isotactic fraction), the greater the crystallinity, and thus also the softening point, rigidity, e-modulus and hardness.
+The higher the isotonicity(the isotactic fraction), the greater the crystallinity, and thus also the softening point, rigidity, e-modulus and hardness.

-Atactic polypropylene, on the other hand, lacks any regularity which makes it unable to crystallize and amorphous.
+Atactic polypropylene, on the other hand, lacks any regularity, which prevents it from crystallization, thereby creating an amorphous material.